cs3org/OCM-API/IETF-RFC.md

   - OPTIONAL appName (string)
     A human-friendly name of the web application, to be used in user interfaces when referring to this Share.
-  - OPTIONAL mediaType (string)
+  - OPTIONAL appIconHint (string)
+    A string in the form of a media type (MIME type) that describes the share as a whole, primarily intended as a way for the receiving server to select an appropriate icon for the share.
+[RFC6838]
+  - OPTIONAL mediaTypes (array of strings)
+    An array of media types (MIME types) the webapp server can handle.
-    A string that describes the main media type (MIME type) of the share.
-This can be media types with vendor tree subtypes, such as `application/vnd.jupyter` for Jupyter Notebooks, or any entries from the IANA Media Type registry.
+    This can be any media type entries from the IANA Media Type registry.
 [RFC6838]
 * Protocol details for `ssh` MAY contain:
   - OPTIONAL accessTypes (array of strings) - The type of access being granted to the remote resource.
 If omitted, it defaults to